jamesyoung-15/PasswordWarden/README.md

 ## About

 Unpublished chrome extension project currently in progress.
 Password Warden will offer a password generator and password strength checker.
-Currently in progress.

 ## Features

 ### Password Generator

 The extension offers a customizable password generator, where users can select whether they want numbers, letters, special characters, or even specific words in their randomly generated passwords.
-Also has random number generators that can be used for random pin generation.

-Progress so far:
+Example:

 ![alt-text](https://github.com/jamesyoung-15/PasswordWarden/blob/master/images/Password%20Generator%20Demo.gif)